Sunday, January 3, 2021

 Oriental Adventures and the Domain Game

 Maybe OA is not all bad.
+[Edit from the future, it's pretty bad]

 I still skim parts now a days and see the potential of some of the systems, but jump to other systems or more recent OSR supplements.
 I pulled it out again this morning looks for ideas to flesh out my own house rules for Fighters and Thieves.
 Under the Bushi class rules I found the parallel passage to the Fighter freehold rules with some distinct differences: